 - Too much calcium or magnesium content in the soil or substrate.

 - Too much sodium in the root environment.

 To prevent a potassium deficiency, you can use our Bat Guano.
 This bat manure is very rich in potassium.
 Use one of our basic nutrients (like Cocos A&B) to reduce the likelihood of a deficiency.
 Also keep abiotic factors in mind.
 These include temperature, light intensity, acidity, amount of moisture and wind strength.

 How can you cure it?

 What does potassium do for the plant?

-Potassium improves, among other things, the resistance of the plant and helps to strengthen the cell wall.
-It regulates the opening and closing of stomata, with which the plant regulates the absorption of carbon dioxide (CO2), water vapor and oxygen.
-Proper functioning of the stomata is essential for photosynthesis, transport of nutrients and cooling down of the plant.
-This improves the resistance of the plant, which is essential for the quality of the end product.
+Potassium improves the resistance of the plant and helps strengthen the cell wall.
+It regulates the opening and closing of stomata.
+These are used to regulate the absorption of carbon dioxide, water vapor and oxygen.
+Proper functioning of the stomata is essential to the plant.
+It uses them for photosynthesis, transporting nutrients and remaining cool.